Estimate Time5 min

 • Having thorough, clear legal documents designating your wishes is critical to safeguard yourself, your finances, and your family.

-When putting together your financial plan, will, estate plan, and other personal affairs, it’s important to consider which legal protections currently exist, as well as benefits that may be impacted by the state you live in or changes in laws.
+When putting together your financial plan, estate plan, and other personal affairs, it’s important to consider which legal protections currently exist, as well as benefits that may be impacted by the state you live in or changes in laws.

 For example, there are many legal protections and financial benefits that are only available for legally married couples, including but not limited to spousal rights under qualified retirement plans, state intestacy laws, and Social Security benefits.
 If you are legally married, then many of these rights and benefits will be put in place without additional paperwork.
 If you are in a relationship that does not have the automatic benefits of a legal marriage, then you will have to do additional paperwork to get as many of the protections and benefits as possible.